On this page

 If the target service uses scopes (access rights), check how the service separates individual scopes and make sure you set the separator in the advanced settings accordingly.
 If the separator is not set correctly, Integromat will fail to create the connection and you will receive an invalid scope error.

 Once you have completed the steps above, you can start to create the OAuth connection in Integromat.
 Add the "OAuth 2.0 HTTP(S) request and response processing" module to your scenario and in the "Connection" section click on the "Add" button.

-After the connection is established, the module uses Bearer token which is sent in the request header field.
+After the connection is established, the module uses by default the bearer token which is sent in the request header field.
 The bearer token has the following format:

 Authorization: Bearer <access token>